What is it?

 Field trips, projects and employability opportunities

-In the past two years we have organised trips to Florence, London, Manchester, Haworth and Lancaster to enrich our students experience of Literature and Language.
-We also regularly welcome speakers from Universities and ex students to inspire a love of the subject and support those who want to study it at university.
+We regularly welcome speakers from universities and ex-students to inspire a love of the subject and support those who want to study it at university.
+We are investigating new opportunities for trips and visits to support this course.

 Where does it lead?